 AppFabric API vs. NCache API

-For example, you add "key1" with a string value in the default cache in AppFabric.
-Now you can also add "key1" in a region created by you in the SAME cache.
-For NCache key is unique in a cache so in order to use multiple regions, multiple caches must be created.
+For example, if you add the string "key1" in the default cache in AppFabric, you can also add "key1" in a region created by you in the same cache.
+For NCache, you can use a tag with the cache item "key1" to simulate a region.
+Similarly, NCache is adept at overcoming such differences.

 Getting Cache Instance

 In AppFabric, the user has to create a

 DataCacheFactoryConfiguration that supplies a

 DataCacheFactory, and from this, they can get a cache instance.
 In NCache, the configurations are taken care of by the NCache Management Centre or the Command Line Tool.
 The following command will return an instance of the cache if it is running and initialized.

 There are many cache management functions available in this instance.
 This section compares some of the overloads of the APIs to get a brief idea of how things are different with NCache.

 Your application will fetch the cache name from the client.ncconf file, therefore, please ensure that it is present as a part of your deployment.
 If you do not have NCache installed on your client machine, you can use the client.ncconf file added to your application project when you install the NCache AppFabric wrapper NuGet package to configure the cache client to access the NCache cluster.
 If you have NCache installed on your machine, you can find this file at %NCHOME%\config.